 “If the buyer plans to pay back the cash, the money has not been loaned, and so the lender is forced to take that into account in the debt-to – income ratio.
 This is to make sure you can genuinely afford to pay for your mortgage.
 Withholding data about your downpayment sources could jeopardize your loan qualification, and more importantly, it is considered illegal mortgage fraud.”

 Honesty is paramount for the contributed down payment.

 Use Your Agent

 As you can see, then, there are some very stringent criteria when it comes to a gifted down payment.
 It is quick to muck things up and potentially run afoul of the law only by inadvertence.
-For Texas homebuyers, the best course here is to let their local real estate agent safely direct them through the process.
+For Houston homebuyers, the best course here is to let their local real estate agent safely direct them through the process.
 If you intend to use a down payment as a gift, please contact us today to make sure you’re getting it right.